 - 1. Continue to monitor closely Oconee County's compliance with state and federal airquality standards, adopting and maintaining reduction strategies as necessary. - 2.
 Create and/or update plans for specific priorities. - 3.
 Complete and properly maintain Oconee County's Geographic Information System (GIS). - 4.
 Encourage development in a way that protects and preserves our natural resources. - 5.
 Promote and enhance access to affordable housing through both public and private cooperation. - 6.
-Continue support of a comprehensive planning process so as to insure that the citizens of Oconee County possess accurate inventories and analyses of existing county conditions, and the opportunity to better manage anticipated future conditions.
+Continue support of a comprehensive planning process to ensure that the citizens of Oconee County possess accurate inventories and analyses of existing county conditions, as well as the opportunity to better manage anticipated conditions.